KelvinKramp/KelvinKramp/README.md

   3) Teaching myself how to do pull requests and learning how to contribute to the projects of others.

 - 📕 On my ideas list are:
-  1) Medical doctors feedback app ("MediFeed" or something??..), a browser and smartphone app that you can use to grade the consultation experience end give feedback for improvement.
+  1) Medical doctors feedback app ("MediFeed" or something?).

 - Hobby projects:
   1) [Continous glucose measurements](https://towardsdatascience.com/how-to-hack-a-glucose-sensor-ebaaf2238170)